-"SEC.
-101. (a) The Congress finds that -

-"(1) there are more than two million persons with developmental disabilities in the United States;
+Sec.
+101. [42 U.S.C.
+6000] (a) The Congress finds that (1) in 1990 there are more than three million persons with developmental disabilities in the United States;

-"(2) persons whose disabilities occur during their developmental period frequently have severe disabilities which are likely to continue indefinitely;
+(2) persons whose disabilities occur during their developmental period frequently have severe disabilities which are likely to continue indefinitely;

-"(3) notwithstanding their severe disabilities, these persons have capabilities, competencies; and personal needs and preferences;
+(3) notwithstanding their severe disabilities, these persons have capabilities, competencies, and personal needs and preferences;

-"(4) family and members of the community can play a central role in enhancing the lives of persons with developmental disabilities, especially when the family is provided with necessary support services;
+(4) family and members of the community can play a central role in enhancing the lives of persons with developmental disabilities, especially when the family is provided with necessary support services;

-"(5) persons with developmental disabilities and their families often require specialized lifelong assistance to be provided in a coordinated manner by many agencies and others in order to eliminate barriers for such persons and to meet the needs of such persons;
+(5) persons with developmental disabilities and their families often require specialized lifelong assistance to be provided in a coordinated manner by many agencies and others in order to eliminate barriers for such persons and to meet the needs of such persons;

-"(6) generic service agencies and agencies providing specialized services to persons with disabilities sometimes overlook, inappropriately address the needs of, or exclude persons with developmental disabilities in their planning and delivery of services;

-"(7) public and private employers tend to be unaware of the capability of persons with developmental disabilities to be engaged in competitive work in integrated settings; and

-"(8) it is in the national interest to offer persons with developmental disabilities the opportunity, to the maximum extent feasible, to make decisions for themselves and to live in typical homes and communities where they can exercise their full rights and responsibilities as citizens. "(b) The purposes of this title are-
+- (6) generic service agencies and agencies providing specialized services to persons with disabilities sometimes overlook, inappropriately address the needs of, or exclude persons with developmental disabilities in their planning and delivery of services; - (7) a substantial portion of persons with developmental disabilities remain unserved or underserved; - (8) public and private employers tend to be unaware of the capability of persons with developmental disabilities to be engaged in competitive work in integrated settings; and - (9) it is in the national interest to offer persons with developmental disabilities the opportunity, to the maximum extent feasible, to make decisions for themselves and to live in typical homes and communities where they can exercise their full rights and responsibilities as citizens.

-"(1) to provide assistance to States and public and private nonprofit agencies and organizations to assure that all persons with developmental disabilities receive the services and other assistance and opportunities necessary to enable such persons to achieve their maximum potential through increased independence, productivity, and integration into the community;
+(b) The purposes of this title are- - (1) to provide assistance to States and public and private nonprofit agencies and organizations to assure that all persons with developmental disabilities receive the services and other assistance and opportunities necessary to enable such persons to achieve their maximum potential through increased independence, productivity, and integration into the community;